theunraveler/taskwarrior-web/README.md

 ## Marginalia

-This project is not developed by the Taskwarrior team.
+* This project is not developed by the Taskwarrior team.
 Obviously, taskwarrior-web extends Taskwarrior, but the projects are separate.
+* `task-web` is mostly designed to run locally.
+As such, security is not of the highest priority.
+You may find that things such as CSRF protection are lacking.
+If things like this are important to you, please file an issue or issue a pull request.

 [![Build Status](https://secure.travis-ci.org/theunraveler/taskwarrior-web.png)](http://travis-ci.org/theunraveler/taskwarrior-web)